Summary

 The irregular build-up of fat cells that is seen in lipoedema can occur in people in all weight ranges, from those who are excessively overweight to those who are underweight.
 It can also affect those who have an eating disorder such as anorexia.

 The causes of lipoedema are still not clear, but may be related to female hormonal changes.
-You also have a greater risk of developing the condition if the women in your family are affected by lipoedema.
+You also have a greater risk of developing the condition if other earlier generations of women in your family are affected by lipoedema.
 Lipoedema may develop or get worse:

 - at puberty